What are the new Google Maps features for drivers of electric vehicles?

 What additional features are available?

 Google Maps not only locates charging stations, but also offers additional features such as the ability to filter results according to connector type or charging power.
-This customization enables users to find exactly what they need, whether they're looking for fast DC charging or slower AC charging.
+This customisation allows users to find exactly what they need, whether they're looking for fast DC charging or slower DC charging. alternating current (AC).

-Google Maps now informs drivers about the connector types available at each charging station.
-Commonly used connectors include Type 2 for charging in alternating current (AC)charging CCS (combined charging system) for rapid charging in direct current (DC)and the CHAdeMOmainly used by Asian vehicles for DC fast charging.
+Google Maps now informs drivers about the types of connector available at each charging station.
+Commonly used connectors include Type 2 for in-vehicle charging. alternating current (AC)the CCS (combined charging system) for fast recharging in direct current (DC)and the CHAdeMOused mainly by Asian vehicles for fast DC charging.

 The number of terminals available

 The number of charging points available at each station is crucial information for electric car drivers.
 Google Maps displays this information to help users avoid long waits and plan their charging stops more efficiently.
-A charging station with 10 available charging points has a higher probability of finding a free charging point than one with only 2.
+A charging station with 10 available charging points is more likely to have a free charging point than one with only 2.

 Paris